orbyjs/core/README.md

 ## Hooks

-Hooks are a powerful way to extend the behavior of a functional component created with **Orby**, this is a small implementation based on the [React Hooks](https://reactjs.org/docs/hooks-intro.html), consider also knowing well the [rules associated with the use of Hooks](https://reactjs.org/docs/hooks-rules.html)
+Hooks are a powerful way to extend the behavior of a functional component created with **Orby**, this is a small implementation based on the [React Hooks](https://reactjs.org/docs/hooks-intro.html), consider also knowing the benefits of this pattern and [rules associated with the use of Hooks](https://reactjs.org/docs/hooks-rules.html)

 ### ¿Why hooks?

-Independent logic of the functional component, you can create custom effects that are linked to the component only with the invocation, is such a link that these effects manage to control the state of the component without the need to know it.
+Hooks are a powerful way to separate logic from the functional component, you can create custom effects that are linked to the component only with the invocation, it is such a link that these effects manage to control the state of the component without the need to know the same component.

 ### useState